David-Martino/drone-project/firmware/README.md

 # README
 There are two folders in the firmware folder
 - Testing: For each different function, pull a new repo of ESP-Drone into this folder and make modifications in there so that they may be unit tested.
 Be aware of changes that will affect other functions (eg the same Vl531 drivers are shared by the Multiranger and optical flow decks).
 Take note of ALL modifications made to the base firmware in the `Modifications-Register.md`.
+If you are modifying a base firmware file comment any modifications made using the convention `// @@ <comment>`.
 - Main: This is the main build to be released on the drone.
 When a unit function has been tested and is working, integrate it into the esp-drone repo underneath this folder, and make sure to test it in conjunction with the other functions.

 The `Codebase-Notes.md` documents the reverse engineering and current understanding of the ESP-Drone codebase.
 The `Modifications-Register.md` documents any changes made to the base esp-drone or cfclient firmware.

 # Required Installations
 This document details the various tools needed to work on the ESP-Drone codebase.
 The `main` folder already has the esp-drone and cfclient repositories.
+When cloning a git repository, there may be some files/folders related to git (.git, .gitignore, etc).
+Just delete these so they don't interfere with the main repo.

 ## Python
 Install python 3.10.11 (this will install pip as well, needed for CFClient)